Skip to Content

 How do you cut brownies cleanly?

-1. Start by preparing the baking dish with parchment paper, which makes it easier to lift the brownies out of the dish.
+1. Prepare the baking dish with parchment paper, making it easier to lift the brownies out of the dish.

 2. Wait for the brownies to cool completely.

-3. Lift the brownies out of the pan using the parchment paper and set them on a cutting board.
+3. Lift the brownies out of the pan using the parchment paper and transfer them to a cutting board.

-4. Use a sharp knife like a chef’s knife to cut the brownies.
-I also recommend running the knife under hot water between slices to prevent the brownies from crumbling and the edges from smearing.
+4. Run a chef’s knife under hot water and use it to cut the brownies.
+I recommend running the knife under hot water between slices to prevent the brownies from crumbling and the edges from smearing.

 Sourdough Discard Brownies